S.S. Brother Jonathan Sunken Treasure

 - In 1996, DSR recovered the ship’s most valuable sunken treasure — 875 $20 Double Eagles in excellent condition

-- The sale of the recovered shipwreck gold coins fetched a total of $5.3 million on May 29, 1999
+- The sale of the recovered Brother Jonathan shipwreck coins fetched a total of $5.3 million on May 29, 1999